cliffhall/Fismo/README.md

 ![Fismo](docs/images/fismo-machine.png)

-_Yo dawg, we heard you like machines, so we put this machine in our state machine docs._ It represents the machines you will install in our machine.
+_Yo dawg, we heard you like machines, so we put this machine in our state machine docs._ It represents the machines you will install in your instance of our machine.
 Incidentally, It was created by a machine using [Midjourney](https://twitter.com/midjourney).

 ## 📖 [Documentation](https://docs.fismo.xyz)
 ## 📋 Status